hhkaos/hhkaos.github.io/docs/geospatial/geo-developer-superpowers.md

 **This document aims to inspire, motivate, and developers** about the exciting world of geospatial development.

 As developers, **we love to write software we feel proud of**, so we can say: "I’m part of the team that built it!".
-We can feel proud for many reasons, because the app is scalable or has a great UX/UI, or it was challenging to solve a complex issue, or a problem in an innovative way, or it will save a lot of time to the user, automatizes a lot of tasks, etc.
+We can feel proud for many reasons, because the app is scalable or has a great UX/UI, or it was challenging to solve a complex issue, or a problem innovatively, or it will save a lot of time for the user, automatizes a lot of tasks, etc.

 And **what does localization have to do with it?** Well, much of the information is geolocated or can be geolocated, since all real-world objects, actions, events, etc. occur in a certain place and at a certain time, although it is true that there are actions to which geolocation adds little or no value, such as resolving an issue, designing an interface or industrial piece, analyzing an X-ray image, assign diet plan, where a chat, training take or online game match place, and many more.